 Contact your child's health care professional right away if any of these signs occur, if they get worse, or if they worry you, your child, a teacher or other caregiver.

 - Cognitive behavioral therapy.
-In cognitive behavioral therapy, a mental health provider can help your child improve coping skills, communication and problem-solving skills.
-Your child can also learn how to become aware of harmful ideas and behaviors, replace them with positive approaches, and regulate emotions.
-This type of therapy can be effective with children and teenagers.
+In cognitive behavioral therapy, a mental health professional can help your child improve coping skills, communication and problem-solving skills.
+Your child can also learn how to become aware of harmful ideas and behaviors, replace them with positive approaches, and manage emotions.

 - Interpersonal therapy.
 With a focus on relationships, this therapy may help your teenager adapt to changes in current relationships and develop new ones.